The Ukraine Story (Timeline)

 Hill walked in as Sondland was saying he had an agreement with Mulvaney for a Trump-Zelenskyy meeting if the Ukrainians “were going forward with the investigations.”
 She told Sondland that they couldn’t make such commitments at this juncture.
 Sondland cut her off and repeated that he and Mulvaney had an “agreement.”
 (Hill’s Deposition)

 Vindman testified that Hill entered the room and told Sondland that his statements were inappropriate.
 (Vindman deposition.)

-Hill reported back to Bolton.
-Bolton told her to report this to NSC counsel, and to John Eisenberg, top National Security Counsel lawyer.
+Hill reported all of this back to Bolton.
+Bolton told her to report this to NSC counsel, and to John Eisenberg, the top National Security Counsel lawyer.
 He also said, “You go and tell Eisenberg that I am not part of whatever drug deal Sondland and Mulvaney are cooking up on this.”(Hill’s Deposition)

 Hill warned Kupperman (Deputy National Security Advisor) that, “Ukraine was going to be played by Giuliani in some way as part of the campaign.”
 (Hill’s Deposition)

 Volker explained “deliverable,” this way: “A statement about Ukraine’s commitment to fighting corruption and investigating things that happened in the past, and that was where we had this question that we discussed earlier about whether it would specifically mention Burisma and 2016 or not.
 That’s the statement in reference.”
 (Volker’s deposition)